+This is a core step in professional development.
 Considering the cases below, this makes sense.

-- In life, we often act differently towards a child, a parent, or a sibling.
+- In life, We often act differently towards a child, a parent, or a sibling.

 - Are political figures treated the same in democratic, authoritarian, and other political systems?
 Which type of mayor is more likely to have an open-door policy — one that forgoes a salary or one that restricts voting opportunities?